 While Nashville is the capital of country music, Virginia is the birthplace of country music.
 So make a playlist of your favorite hits and hit The Crooked Road, the state’s Heritage Music Trail.

-You’ll cover 300 miles in the southwest part of the state, across 19 counties and nearly 60 towns and cities with a special love of music.
-Along the way, look for Heritage Trail placard signs stop at major historical and current musical venues at your leisure.
+You’ll cover 300 miles during your road trip in the southwest part of the state, across 19 counties and nearly 60 towns and cities, with a special love of music.
+Along the way, look for Heritage Trail placard signs and stop at major historical and current musical venues at your leisure.

 Enjoy the Franklin County Funfest, The Blue Ridge Folklife Festival at the Blue Ridge Institute & Farm Museum, or the annual FloydFest, one of the best music festivals in the state.
 Don’t forget to stop in Bristol to see the actual birthplace of country music and catch the Bristol Rhythm & Roots Reunion if you time your trip just right.

 Explore a Smithsonian Museum Without Traveling to D.C.

 Located right next to the runways at Virginia’s Dulles Airport is a museum so massive in scale that it often takes people’s breath away.